jackrobertscott/authpack-client-190806/documents/guides/Starting.md

 # Getting Started Guide

-> Authenticator 🏇 Fastest way to add auth to your apps
+> Authenticator 🏇 the fastest way to add auth to your apps

 ## Overview